mpyne-navy/dsb-report/dsb-report.md

 :   “Initiatives to Improve the Development of USAF C^3^I Software,”
     MITRE, March 1984

-Appendix A5 — Why Is Building Software Hard? {#appendix-a5-why-is-building-software-hard .unnumbered}
+Appendix A5 — Why Is Building Software Hard?
 ============================================

-There are no radical breakthroughs now in view; moreover the very nature of software makes it unlikely that there will be any – no inventions that will do for software productivity, reliability, and simplicity what electronics, transistors, large-scale integration did for computer hardware.[^3] We cannot expect ever to see two-fold gains every two years.
+There are no radical breakthroughs now in view; moreover the very nature of software makes it unlikely that there will be any – no inventions that will do for software productivity, reliability, and simplicity what electronics, transistors, large-scale integration did for computer hardware.<sup>[\*](#footnote-2)</sup> We cannot expect ever to see two-fold gains every two years.

 To see why this is so, and to determine what actions we must follow instead of hoping for breakthroughs, let us examine the difficulties of